 Starting Operations.

 Consistent with the Fish Operations Plan (FOP; included in FPP as Appendix E) and guidance provided by the Regional Implementation Oversight Group (RIOG), the best transport operation for fish will be determined upon review of data on fish survival, adult returns, current in-river conditions, and water supply forecasts.
-TMT will review transport studies and provide a recommendation each year to CENWW on how to operate the juvenile transport program to achieve the goal of transporting approximately 50% of juvenile steelhead.
+TMT will review transport studies and provide a recommendation each year to CENWW on how to operate the juvenile transport program.

-Planning dates to initiate juvenile transport at Lower Granite Dam will be April 21–25, unless the Corps adopts a recommendation by TMT that proposes a later start date (no later than May 1) and accompanying alternative operation in their annual recommendation to achieve the goal of transporting approximately 50% of juvenile steelhead.
+Planning dates to initiate juvenile transport at Lower Granite Dam will be April 21–25, unless the Corps adopts a recommendation by TMT that proposes a later start date (no later than May 1) and accompanying alternative operation.

 Transport at Little Goose and Lower Monumental dams may begin simultaneously with the start of juvenile transport at Lower Granite Dam, or may begin up to 4 days and up to 7 days, respectively, after the Lower Granite start date.